 Dan Hicks MA (Oxon), Ph.D.
 (Bristol), MCIfA, FSA

 Dan Hicks is Associate Professor in the School of Archaeology, Curator of Archaeology at the Pitt Rivers Museum, and a Fellow of St Cross College.
-He is also Lecturer in Archaeology and Anthropology at St John's College, a Fellow of the Society of Antiquaries of London (FSA) and a full Member of the Chartered Institute for Archaeologists (MCIfA).
-Dan is a member of the AHRC Peer Review Council and an elected Trustee of the Society of Antiquaries of London.
+Dan was previously Lecturer in Archaeology & Anthropology at Bristol University, Lecturer in Archaeology & Anthropology at St John's College, Oxford, and Research Fellow in Archaeology at Boston University, USA.
+Dan is a Fellow of the Society of Antiquaries of London (FSA), a full Member of the Chartered Institute for Archaeologists (MCIfA), a member of the AHRC Peer Review Council, and an elected Trustee of the Society of Antiquaries of London.
 He is the University of Oxford's Junior Proctor Elect for 2017-18.

 Dan teaches a range of papers for the BA Archaeology and Anthropology, the BA History of Art and the MSt in Archaeology, including the Nature of Archaeological and Anthropological Enquiry, Urbanisation and Change in Complex Societies, Landscape and Ecology, Introduction to World Archaeology and a hands-on optional paper Understanding Museums and Collections.
 He supervises doctoral students in the fields of historical archaeology, material culture studies, and contemporary archaeology.

-Dan worked for ten years in the UK commercial and local government archaeology sector, and held a lectureship at Bristol University for five years, before moving to his present position at Oxford in 2007.
-His research and teaching falls across three inter-connecting fields: 1) The archaeological study of the recent past (including historical archaeology and contemporary archaeology); 2) The theoretical and applied study of material culture in the humanities and social sciences
+Dan's research and teaching falls across three inter-connecting fields: 1) The archaeological study of the recent past (including world historical archaeology and contemporary archaeology); 2) The theoretical and applied study of material culture (including museum collections and the history of archaeology and anthropology); and 3) the archaeology of landscape and European "heritage" in comparative perspective.

 From 2015, Dan directs the new AHRC Oxford University Museums Collaborative Doctoral Partnership